 While COVID-19 has had an unprecedented impact on most businesses, there are tried and tested steps you can take to find solutions to challenges and perhaps even turn the crisis to an advantage.
-Ian Brenner, a Partner at Farber and Adam Silver explain.
+Ian Brenner, a Partner at Farber explains.

 Stop, drop and roll!
 Everyone remembers that simple fire safety technique taught to us as children.
 While sound advice, when an actual fire breaks out, panic typically trumps logic.
 In our experience, this tends to ring true for businesses when they are hit with a crisis—they forget the fundamentals.